James LaBrie: Solo

 With Matt Guillory, LaBrie has released five solo albums under various names (Mullmuzzler, James LaBrie's Mullmuzzler, and simply James LaBrie).

-In an interview from Beyond The Dark Horizon on June 12, 2010, James LaBrie stated that his next solo album entitled Static Impulse, is in the mixing stages and will contain 12 tracks.
+In an interview from Beyond The Dark Horizon on June 12, 2010, James LaBrie stated that his next solo album, entitled Static Impulse, is in the mixing stages and will contain 12 tracks.
 James stated "It's very heavy and I'm really excited."

-On July 27, 2010 it was announced on Dream Theater's website that Static Impulse would be released on September 27, 2010 through Inside Out Music.
+On July 27, 2010, it was announced on Dream Theater's website that Static Impulse would be released on September 27, 2010, through Inside Out Music.
 It features longtime collaborator Matt Guillory on keyboards, Marco Sfogli (who also played on LaBrie's earlier album Elements of Persuasion) on guitars, Peter Wildoer of the Swedish melodic death metal band Darkane on drums and screaming vocals, and Ray Riendeau on bass.

 James LaBrie stated "The release of Static Impulse is one that the whole band is psyched about.
 This is modern metal and as heavy and relevant as any other band out there going in a similar musical direction.
 There are riffs that will blow your head off and melodies both musically and vocally that are hypnotic.
 Get in the driver's seat and let the ears bleed.
 Enjoy and see you out there with a tour to follow up and support this release."

 In 2011's interview for Prog-Sphere.com, LaBrie stated that the US tour got cancelled, saying "Because it was so disorganized last time.
 That's why I basically said, 'You don't have the visas yet.
 Where we're at this point, by the time you get the visas processed, we're gonna have one rehearsal and then we're gonna go out.'
 And I said, 'I'm not doing that.'"

 In July 2013, LaBrie's album Impermanent Resonance was released by Inside Out Music.

+LaBrie began building his home studio in April 2020 with his son Chance LaBrie during the COVID-19 Pandemic as a way to keep busy during the isolation.

+LaBrie's next solo album Beautiful Shade of Grey was released on May 20, 2022 by Inside Out Music.
+Beautiful Shade of Grey is most notable for being an acoustic-driven album, as well as the first album to feature James LaBrie's son, Chance LaBrie, on drums.
+The album's first single "Devil In Drag" released March 18, 2022.
+LaBrie recorded Beautiful Shade of Grey in his recently-built home studio, remarking on the experience: "[It] was just so cool to walk down into my basement and make music."